M. J. Hegar

 In July 2017, Hegar announced her candidacy for the Democratic nomination for United States House of Representatives to Texas's 31st congressional district.
 After winning the nomination, she lost to incumbent Republican John Carter by about 3%.
 She was the Democratic nominee in the 2020 United States Senate election in Texas, losing to incumbent Republican John Cornyn by ten percentage points.

 Early life and education

-When Hegar was 7 years old, her mother, Grace, moved her and her sister from Fairfield, Connecticut, to Cedar Park, Texas.
-Hegar grew up in Cedar Park, where her mother remarried a Vietnam veteran, David Jennings, when she was 10 years old.
+When Hegar was seven years old, her mother, Grace, moved her and her sister from Fairfield, Connecticut, to Cedar Park, Texas.
+Hegar grew up in Cedar Park, where her mother remarried to a Vietnam veteran, David Jennings, when she was ten.

 Hegar was her high school class president, on the cheer squad, and played various sports, including soccer.

 In 1999, Hegar received a BA from the University of Texas at Austin, where she studied criminology, sociology, philosophy, and world religions.
 While an undergraduate, she was Vice Wing Commander of Detachment 825 AFROTC and Deputy Commander of the Arnold Air Society.
 In 2015, she graduated from Leadership Austin Essential Class.
 In 2016 she received an Executive MBA, also from the University of Texas at Austin.